Student work by Diomel Chaves

 They will also work with various reference materials such as photography, geographical and political maps, architectural drawings, botanical elements, road structures, city planning layouts, etc. Some textures may be scanned from real-world sources and others created from scratch.

-Environmental Designers may need knowledge of a combination of the following software:
+Environment designers may need knowledge of a combination of the following software:

-The average salary of an Environment Designer for film and games ranges from USD $55,000 to USD $92,000.
+The average salary of an environment designer for film and games ranges from USD $55,000 to USD $92,000.
 (Source: Glassdoor)

 To learn more about this field, visit: What is Digital Illustration? or What is Concept Art?